European Business Aviation Association: Connections with National Associations

 National aviation associations based in Europe, such as the ABAA (Austrian Business Aviation Association), BBGA (British & General Aviation Association), EBAA France, SBAA (Swiss Business Aviation Association), MBAA (Maltese Business Aviation Association) and the GBAA (German Business Aviation Association), are also members of the EBAA.

 EBAA is a founding member of the International Business Aviation Council (IBAC), an international body representing the interests of national/regional Associations at ICAO in Montreal.

 Annual event: EBACE

-Every year, the EBAA, together with its U.S. counterpart, the National Business Aviation Association, organises the European Business Aviation Convention & Exhibition.
+Every year, the EBAA, together with its U.S. counterpart, the National Business Aviation Association, hosts the European Business Aviation Convention & Exhibition (EBACE).
 The trade show is the biggest annual event for the European business aviation community.
 The 2018 edition was held from Tuesday 29 May to Thursday 31 May at Geneva's Palexpo and brought together thousands of business leaders, government officials, manufacturers, flight department personnel, and others.
 In 2017 there were more than 12,000 visitors and 450 exhibitors and 60 aircraft were shown on the tarmac next to the convention center.
 Each year, education sessions are held with topics ranging from safety to advancing careers.
 EBACE also provides learning and networking opportunities for young professionals interested in business aviation.

+At EBACE 2023, about hundred protestors from Greenpeace, Stay Grounded, Extinction Rebellion and Scientist Rebellion chained themselves to airplanes to protest carbon emissions of private jets.